-Thompson Coburn is proud to announce that Kyle Simpson, Senior Advisor, and Jack Jacobson, Advisor, have joined the Lobbying & Policy practice in our Washington, D.C., office.
-Both previously served as policy advisors for Hogan Lovells in D.C.
+Thompson Coburn is proud to announce that Jack Jacobson, Advisor, has joined the Lobbying & Policy practice in our Washington, D.C., office.
+He previously served as a policy advisor for Hogan Lovells in D.C.

 Jack Jacobson has two decades of experience helping clients succeed in Washington.

 His clients have included a major U.S. city, a natural gas research consortium, a major energy efficiency manufacturing company, an international telecommunications company, and a public power system.
 Jack prides himself on immersing himself in his clients’ businesses and collaborating with them to develop comprehensive policy strategies.

 Over the years, Jack has worked on policy related to emerging energy technologies, natural resources and environmental management, cannabis, municipal government, and education policy.

 During his career, Jack also served in a public affairs role at a global government relations firm.
 Jack is uniquely suited to draw on his communications background to help clients develop compelling messages as a part of advancing their policy priorities.

 Since 2013, Jack has served as an elected representative and is a former chair of the D.C.
 State Board of Education, which reviews and approves districtwide standards, policies, and requirements for all public schools.
 Jack is a member and former board member of Q Street, an association of more than 1,000 LGBTQ advocates and lobbyists.

 “We are thrilled to add a seasoned professional like Jack to our team,” said Chris Murray, Co-Chair of the Thompson Coburn Lobbying & Policy group.
 “We pride ourselves on being proactive, creative strategic partners for our clients, and Jack is a natural fit.”